rbuels/jbrowse/docs/config-reference.md

 Generally this happens all seamlessly, and both the text-based .conf format and .json config files can co-exist.
 That is because anything that can be written as a .conf file can also be written as a .json, they are both parsed on the client side into config objects.

-=Reference Sequences=
+## Reference Sequences

-The reference sequences on which the browser will display annotations, and which provide a common coordinate system for all tracks.
+The reference sequences are the sequences upon which the browser will display annotations, and which provide a common coordinate system for all tracks.
 At a close enough zoom level, the sequence bases are visible in the "Reference Sequence" track.

 The exact interpretation of "reference sequence" will depend on how you are using JBrowse.
 For a model organism genome database, each reference sequence would typically represent a chromosome or a [contig](http://en.wikipedia.org/wiki/Contig).
 Before any feature or image tracks can be displayed in JBrowse, the reference sequences must be defined using the prepare-refseqs.pl formatting tool.

-## Reference Sequence Selector Configuration
+### Reference Sequence Selector Configuration

 JBrowse displays a dropdown selector for changing reference sequences.